Kingxukai/linux/Documentation/security/siphash.rst

 Resources
 =========

-Read the SipHash paper if you're interested in learning more: https://131002.net/siphash/siphash.pdf
+Read the woke SipHash paper if you're interested in learning more: https://131002.net/siphash/siphash.pdf

 -------------------------------------------------------------------------------